falgunsinha/DroneBatteryVoltage/README.md

 # DroneBatteryVoltage
-Monitoring the status of Drone's battery voltage
+Monitoring and predicting the status of Drone's battery voltage